 - Cultivate relationships and propose member discounts.
 Get to know each association and cultivate a strong relationship before you broach the sale.
 Find ways to provide value by offering them articles for their newsletters, webinars and seminars.
 DIS can help with any tools you need.

 - Use our Disability Insurance for Dentists checklist to showcase your expertise.
 Association leaders want to be sure they’re offering their members high quality coverage.
 Use our checklist to educate them about key coverage differentiators.

 - Contact DIS for assistance with securing the endorsement.
 We’ll help you highlight the disability insurance discounts you can offer dental association members – up to 47 percent for females and 10 percent for males.

 - Customize your marketing.
 Once the endorsement is in place, work hard to earn member business.
 If you build it, they won’t automatically come.
 You’ll need to introduce your services with a letter and flier, write articles for the association newsletter and reach out frequently.
 A sale is rarely made with one contact.

 - Develop cross-sell strategies with various flavors of disability insurance for dentists.
 Work with the association to explore other ways to provide value.
 For example, if members are business owners, explore business overhead expense opportunities.
 Or if members typically have business partners, provide a buy/sell policy that protects the business when a prolonged disability strikes a business owner or a partner.

 Association relationships are not easy to attain, but they’re worth the extra time because they allow you to serve a high volume of dental professionals.
 Disability Insurance Services is ready to support your efforts.
-Download our Disability Insurance for Dentists Checklist here, and our Association Endorsement Planning Guide here.
+Download our Disability Insurance for Dentists Checklist here.